MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/index.md

     > [!TIP]
     > When choosing a plugin name, we recommend removing superfluous words like "plugin" or "service".
 This helps reduce verbosity and makes the plugin name easier to understand for the model.

+    > [!NOTE]
+    > By default, the delimiter for the function name is `-`.
+While this works for most models, some of them may have different requirements, such as [Gemini](https://ai.google.dev/gemini-api/docs/function-calling#key-parameters-best-practices).
+This is taken care of by the kernel automatically however you may see slightly different function names in the serialized functions.

 ### 2) Sending the messages and functions to the model

 Once the functions are serialized, they are sent to the model along with the current chat history.
 This allows the model to understand the context of the conversation and the available functions.